Game Preview: Iowa Wild at Tucson Roadrunners

 Iowa Wild News Release

-The Iowa Wild and Tucson Roadrunners meet in the first game of a weekend series at Tucson Convention Center Arena on Friday at 8 p.m.
+The Iowa Wild and Tucson Roadrunners complete a weekend series at Tucson Convention Center Arena on Saturday at 8 p.m.

 WATCH: AHLTV on FloHockey